oglinuk/fourohfournotfound/books/README.md

 the way of kings - read
 the words of radiance - read
 oathbringer - read
-rythm of war - reading
+rythm of war - read

 battleaxe - reading
 enchanter